 #3.
 Multimodal Biometric Vs Unimodal Biometric Systems

 One of the most important rules of a good security policy is to never rely upon one means of security as your only line of defense.
 Instead, it is smarter to have multiple layers of security.
 In biometric terms, this means having a multimodal biometric system for your business.
-Before you implement your biometric system, it is very important to see how well you can implement it alongside with your existing security systems.
+Before you implement your biometric system, it is very important to see how well you can implement it alongside your existing security systems.

 A unimodal biometric system captures and matches only one biometric trait resulting in an absence of sustainable ways to solve identification problems.
 Some of the limitations imposed by unimodal biometric systems can be overcome by using multiple biometric modalities.
 Such systems, known as multimodal biometric systems, are expected to be more reliable due to the presence of multiple, independent biometric traits.
 A good example of a multimodal biometric solution would be Hybrid Biometric Platform™.
 Hybrid Biometric Platform is a multimodal biometrics system that supports any form of biometrics, including fingerprint, finger vein, palm vein, iris, and facial recognition.